 - Can you add new products to your offering?

-- What is the condition of the equipment?
-Is it the latest technology or antiquated?
+- What is the condition of the equipment, the physical structure?
+Does the manufacturing process incorporate modern technology or is it antiquated?

 - Are the systems up to date to manage the manufacturing process?